10 Tropical Wedding Table Décor Ideas Guaranteed To Wow Your Guests

 Rattan chair.
 Photo Credit: The Spruce

-tropical area where mahogany wood is grown locally and products are made locally, it typically is very expensive.
-It also darkens over time as so several other types of wood.
-But mahogany is known to sometimes darken considerably.
-That can present an issue over time if specific long term color coordination is required with other room décor.
-Common household furnishings made of mahogany include dressers, cabinetry, dining tables, wardrobes, chests, sofas, and mantels. - Wicker – Many people are not aware that wicker is technically not a material.
+- Wicker – Many people are not aware that wicker is technically not a material.
 The term ‘wicker’ denotes a weaving technique that uses seagrass, rattan, bamboo, or other thin strips of material to craft different products such as baskets, wicker chests, chairs, and side tables.
 When natural wicker is not the best idea for outdoor use because of local weather conditions, there is synthetic wicker which is also referred to as ‘resin wicker’.
 The materials used resemble natural rattan and cane and are mostly used to weave lightweight items for both outdoor and indoor use, such as patio chairs, accent tables, and lounge sets.
 Synthetic wicker is not susceptible to damage caused by extreme temperatures, strong sunlight, and moisture, meaning it will not warp or crack when exposed to harsh weather conditions.
-Other the coloring possibly experiencing a bit of fading over time, this type of wicker is excellent for outdoor use.
+Other than the coloring possibly experiencing a bit of fading over time, this type of wicker is excellent for outdoor use.

 Handwoven seagrass coffee table.
 Photo Credit: English Elm